Where does my project fee go?

 Project management: 5%

 This enables us to visit our current projects, to ensure they are consistently meeting volunteer expectations.
-It also includes sourcing, evaluating and visiting potential new partners, and where necessary, assisting them in developing and improving the operation of their programme.
+It also includes sourcing, evaluating and visiting potential new partners and if necessary helping them improve the operation of their programme.

 Project management ensures we offer only well-run projects that can really benefit from your help.

 CTA is a small, efficient and cost-effective organisation.
-When we build up revenue over and above our running costs, it allows us to invest in new projects, and ensures we can operate during times when there are low numbers of volunteers.
+When we build up revenue over and above our running costs, it allows us to invest in new projects and ensures we can operate during times when there are fewer volunteers.
 Building up revenue also allows us to offer some great projects where we are not able to cover our running costs.